DragoniusSoldier/Aspects-of-Old-obsidian/Dragon/Fireball.md

-You gain the ability to fire a concentrated blast of fire
+You gain the ability to eject a concentrated blast of fire